 Digital photographs are not ideal.
 Of course, the better is your camera, the better the results will be, but in any case if you look carefully at shots taken even by the most expensive cameras equipped with the most expensive lenses you will see various artifacts.
 It is very hard to make ideal cameras, because there are a lot of factors that affect the final image quality, and at some point camera and lens designers have to trade one factor for another to achieve the optimal image quality, within the given design restrictions and budget.

-A detailed overview of all changes can be found in the Changelog for 0.3.0.
+A detailed list of changes can be found in in the complete Changelog for 0.3.2.

 2015-05-10 Release 0.3.1

 Lensfun 0.3.1 maintenance release is out with more than 60 new lens profiles and another 30 updated calibrations.

 - Improved performance when used with 32-bit float image buffers

 - lensfun-update-data now also works without root privileges

 - Fixed autoscaling for panoramic and equirectangular projections

 More details in the complete Changelog for 0.3.1.